home-assistant/addons/letsencrypt/DOCS.md

   azure_config: azure.txt
 ```

-Please copy your credentials file "azure.txt" into the "share" shared folder
-on the Home Assistant host before starting the service.
-One way is to use the
-"Samba" add on to make the folder available via network or SSH Add-on.
-You
-can find information on the required file format in the [documentation][certbot-dns-azure-conf]
-for the Certbot Azure plugin.
+Please copy your credentials file `azure.txt` into the `share` shared folder on the Home Assistant host before starting the service.
+One way is to use the "Samba" add on to make the folder available via network or SSH Add-on.
+You can find information on the required file format in the [documentation] certbot-dns-azure-conf] for the Certbot Azure plugin.

-To use this plugin, [create an Azure Active Directory app registration][aad-appreg]
-and service principal; add a client secret; and create a credentials file
-using the above directions.
-Grant the app registration DNS Zone Contributor
-on the DNS zone to be used for authentication.
+To use this plugin, [create an Azure Active Directory app registration][aad-appreg] and service principal; add a client secret; and create a credentials file using the above directions.
+Grant the app registration DNS Zone Contributor on the DNS zone to be used for authentication.

 [aad-appreg]: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal
 [certbot-dns-azure-conf]: https://certbot-dns-azure.readthedocs.io/en/latest/#configuration